hbaldwin07/GK_shiny_app/README.md

       * Default directory is browser/computer determined

 #### Classification
+  1. Click on red button to choose to upload segmentation parameters
-  1. Check "Upload Segmentation Parameters" if you want to upload the parameters (csv) file
+  2. *Optional* Check "Upload Segmentation Parameters" if you want to upload the parameters (csv) file
-  - If file is not loaded, the parameters set during the Image Setup/Segmentation steps will be used.
+  - If file is not loaded, the parameters set during the Image Setup/Segmentation steps (in same session) will be used.

 >>>> You do not need to sequentially go through the Positive classification tab before the Negative, or vice versa.
 These can be performed in different sessions (assuming uploaded/previously set segmentation parameters)